Having trouble deciding which robot vacuum to purchase? Let our robot vacuum buying guide help.

 Quick tips for buying a robot vacuum

-- Start by surveying your house.
+- Start by surveying your home.
 Is there hardwood or carpet?
-Do you have pets, and does your cat kick her litter out of the box?
+How thick are your carpets?
+How many levels does your home have?
+Do you have pets that shed a lot?
+Does your cat kick her litter out of the box?
 These are factors to consider when shopping around for a robot vacuum for the first time.

 - Decide on your budget.
+Robot vacuums prices vary widely.
 You can spend less than $200 or more than $1,000.
-However, be prepared to do without some popular features in models in the lower price tiers — like tractioned brush rollers and Wi-Fi connectivity.
+However, be prepared to do without some popular features in models in the lower price tiers — like home mapping and WiFi connectivity.

 - Some models clean better than others.
-Not all robot vacuums clean the same.
+Not all robot vacuums have the same suction and cleaning power.
 Some are better at picking up pet hair from carpets, while others might perform better on hardwood or vinyl.

 Why do you want a robot vacuum?

 This is the future, and we have robots doing it all: Cars that drive themselves, drones that navigate the sky and robot vacuums that find their way around furniture.
-A robot vacuum keeps things relatively clean and saves you the hassle of scheduling a maid service or nagging your kids to do their chores.
+A robot vacuum keeps things relatively clean and saves you the hassle of hauling out the heavy canister vacuum every time a bowl of peanuts falls on the floor.

-A robot vacuum doesn't replace an upright vacuum or a deep house cleaning, but it does help pick up things like food crumbs, cat litter, hair of all types, dust bunnies and every other dense particle we leave behind on the floors when we're living in a house.
+Though robot vacuum technology has advanced a lot recently, you’ll probably still want to keep a traditional vacuum cleaner around for deep cleaning.
+Robot vacuums are great for daily tidying-- picking up stray crumbs, cat litter, hair of all types, dust bunnies and everything else that finds its way onto your floors.
 They're suited for office spaces, too, because the last thing you want to worry about when you're on deadline is why the floor is covered in sprinkles.
-Many robot vacuums can be scheduled to run as often as once a day or several times a week, and some are available with companion apps.
-If you're concerned about allergies or dust, you can also find models with built-in HEPA filters.
+They’re also great for roommates as it means there’s one less chore to split up.
+Many robot vacuums can be scheduled to run as often as multiple times a day, and some app-enabled robots allow you to watch their progress as they clean.
+If you're concerned about allergies or dust, you can also find models that empty the on-board dustbin into a larger bin in the base-- minimizing your exposure to dust.

 Robot vacuum buying guide: How big is your house?

 First things first: Consider how big your house is before you start browsing the Amazon aisles.
-Some robot vacuums, like the iLife V3s Pro, work better in small environments like apartments and townhomes, while models like the iRobot Roomba S9 are better-suited for spaces of up to 2,000 square feet with multiple rooms and multiple floors.
+Some robot vacuums, like the iLife V3s Pro, work better in small environments like apartments and townhomes, while models like the Roborock S4 Max are better-suited for spaces of up to 2,000 square feet with multiple rooms and multiple floors.
 Your pick will mainly depend on the size of your dwelling.

 Do you have carpets or hardwood?

-If you're just looking for hardwood maintenance, you can go as cheap as the $159 iLife V3s Pro, as it does very well with cleaning pet hair off hardwood floors.
-If your floors are vinyl and tile, and you're hoping for some mopping help, there's the iRobot Braava Jet, which is specifically made for wetting and washing floors.
-We've tried robot vacuums that can both vacuum and mop, but found they do neither task particularly well.
+If you're just looking for hardwood maintenance, you can go as cheap as the $118 iLife V3s Pro, as it does very well with cleaning pet hair off hardwood floors.
+If your floors are vinyl and tile, and you're hoping for some mopping help, there's the iRobot Braava jet m6, which is specifically made for dusting and washing floors using a spray nozzle.
+(It's tops on our list of the best robot mops).
+We've tried robot vacuums that can both vacuum and mop, but found the trade-offs rarely justify the price and don’t actually make the tasks any more convenient.

 Do you have cats or dogs?

 Thankfully, many manufacturers make robot vacuums that are suited for cleaning up after pets.
-Models like the iLife V3s Pro and the Roomba S9 scored the best in our robot vacuum lab tests, picking up nearly all pet hair on both hardwood and carpeting.
-And if you suffer from allergies, these robot vacuums have HEPA filters to help eliminate allergens that are hanging in the air.
+Models like the iLife V3s Pro, the Roomba S9, and the Roborock S4 Max scored the best in our robot vacuum lab tests, picking up nearly all pet hair on both hardwood and carpeting.
+And if you suffer from allergies, these robot vacuums have high-efficiency filters to help eliminate allergens that are hanging in the air.

 Of course, the downside to having a robot vacuum clean up after your pets is that you'll also have to make sure you plan for frequent maintenance.
-Things like the roller brush, side brushes and HEPA filters will eventually wear out and need replacing.
+Things like the roller brush, side brushes and filters will eventually wear out and need replacing.
 And even if you just want a robot vacuum to help with kitties that scoot their litter over the side, you'll need to remember to empty out the dustbin frequently so that it doesn't overflow.
-Look for dustbins larger than 600 milliliters if you only want to worry about emptying it out every few cleanings or so.
-Smaller bins are more likely to fill up after just one cleaning.
+Don’t want to think about it?
+There are now several robot vacuums available with self-emptying dustbins such as the iRobot Roomba i7+, the Roomba i3+, the Ecovacs Deebot Ozmo T8, and the Shark IQ.
+Some manufacturers allow you to purchase the auto-emptying bases separately, so you can upgrade if you decide it’s a feature you’d like.

 Do you want a "smart" robot vacuum?

 If a robot vacuum has app capabilities, it often means that it also offers Amazon Alexa or Google Assistant integration.
-If it does, you can enable its voice-command capabilities by saying, "Start cleaning!" and the vacuum will get going.
+If it does, you can enable its voice-command capabilities by enabling the skill and saying "Roborock, start cleaning!" and the vacuum will get going.

 Hybrid robot vacuum/mops aren't great

 There are more than a few robot vacuums that also have a mopping feature built in, which is in theory a great idea: A single device to clean both your carpets and your hardwood floors.
 However, the models we've tested didn't excel at one or both functions.
-So far, our favorite of these was the iLife V5s Pro, which was inexpensive and great at vacuuming, but was a poor mopper.
+So far, our favorites are the Ecovacs Deebot Ozmo T8, the Roborock S6 MaxV, and the iLife V5s Pro.
+The V5s Pro was inexpensive and great at vacuuming, but was a poor mopper.
 Yes, it'll cost more, but if you want a robot mop, it's worth investing in a dedicated device.
+For smaller homes, the iRobot Braava jet 240 ($179) is a simple, affordable dedicated mopping bot.

 Battery life isn't a huge concern, unless you have a huge house

-Here's the thing about battery life on a robot vacuum: It only matters to some extent.
-Most of the robot vacuums we tested lasted throughout an entire cleaning session without needing a charge.
+Here's the thing about robot vacuum battery life: It only matters to a certain extent.
+Throughout all of our robot vacuum testing, nearly every vacuum we tested lasted through an entire cleaning session without needing to charge.

 Settle on a budget

 Robot vacuums are available in all sorts of shapes and sizes and at varying prices.
 As with most things in life, the more you spend, the more features you get.
-For example, higher-end robot vacuums will have better mapping capabilities, which means they can clean your house more quickly.
+For example, higher-end robot vacuums will have better mapping capabilities and include features like keep out zones, single room cleaning, and targeted area cleaning for high traffic spaces.
+They also have more add-on features such as charging docks with auto-emptying dustbins and sonic mopping attachments.

 Low- to mid-end robot vacs will offer long cleaning times, large dustbins and low profiles, but, to save you a few bucks, they often forego such things as Wi-Fi connectivity and sophisticated navigation.
 So, instead of moving around a room in an orderly fashion, they'll ping-pong around randomly until the job is done.

-Our top pick under $200 is the iLife V3s Pro, which is just $159, but was one of the best cleaners of all the robot vacuums we tested.
+Our top pick under $200 is the iLife V3s Pro, which is just $118, but was one of the best cleaners of all the robot vacuums we tested.
+Almost as impressive is the WiFi-connected iRobot Roomba 675, which can be found for $199 and works with Alexa and Google Assistant.

 Good help doesn't come cheap.
-There are relatively few robot vacuums in this price range, and most people won't need the features that come in this bracket.
-These include the ability to map multiple floors of your house, clean specific rooms on command, and work in partnership with other robot vacuums.
+There are relatively few robot vacuums in this price range, and most of the advanced features available in these bots fall under “nice to have” instead of “absolutely necessary.”
+These include the ability to map up to 10 floors, avoid specific areas, empty their own dustbins, and work in partnership with other robot vacuums.

 Our top pick in this bracket is the iRobot Roomba S9+, which is not only an excellent vacuum, but also has a recharging base with a dustbin that sucks the dirt out of the vacuum.
-This means you don't have to empty the vacuum after each cleaning.
-The S9+ also works in conjunction with the iRobot Braava jet M6 ($499), a robot mop, so that when the vacuuming is done, the mop can take over.
+This means you don't have to empty the vacuum after each cleaning nor do you have to deal with the dust.
+The S9+ also works in conjunction with the iRobot Braava jet M6 ($399), a robot mop, so that when the vacuuming is done, the mop can take over.
 However, the S9+ costs $1,099 ($899 without the self-emptying base), so it's a real investment.